 Health Problems

-Like most purebred cats, the Maine Coon has some hereditary conditions to look out for.
+Like most purebred cats, the Maine Coon cat has some hereditary conditions to look out for.
 Always adopt from a reputable breeder who offers health guarantees on their kittens.
 They will often screen for these diseases to ensure they are not continued in their bloodline.

 Hypertrophic Cardiomyopathy

 Hypertrophic cardiomyopathy is the most commonly diagnosed cardiac disease for all cats, not just Maine Coons.
 But, this genetic disease is most common in Maine Coons, Ragdolls, British Shorthairs, Persians, Sphynx, and Chartreux cats.

-Hypertrophic cardiomyopathy is when the muscular walls of a cat's heart start to thicken.
+This occurs is when the muscular walls of a cat's heart start to thicken.
 This makes the heart work less efficiently.

 A cat with HCM has a thickened left ventricle, which leads to abnormal relaxation of the heart muscle.
 The thickening results in increased oxygen usage and even "oxygen starvation."
 This makes some of the heart's cells die off, making the heartbeat too rapidly, too slowly, or in an irregular rhythm.

 Fortunately, proper diagnosis and treatment can decrease the chance of a cat with HCM experiencing these symptoms.
 While cats are good at hiding illness, you will notice labored breathing, open-mouthed breathing, or your cat being more lethargic.
 Blood clots can also lead to limb pain or even partial paralysis.
 Be on the lookout for these worrisome symptoms and bring your cat to the vet immediately if you notice something off.
 A good treatment plan can ward off the more serious side effects.